PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--encryptionMode` (string): The psk encryption mode for the SSID ('wep' or 'wpa').
 This param is only valid if the authMode is 'psk'.
 - `--wpaEncryptionMode` (string): The types of WPA encryption. ('WPA1 and WPA2', 'WPA2 only', 'WPA3 Transition Mode' or 'WPA3 only').
 This param is only valid if (1) the authMode is 'psk' & the encryptionMode is 'wpa' OR (2) the authMode is '8021x-meraki' OR (3) the authMode is '8021x-radius'
 - `--visible` (boolean): Boolean indicating whether the MX should advertise or hide this SSID.
+- `--dhcpEnforcedDeauthentication` (object): DHCP Enforced Deauthentication enables the disassociation of wireless clients in addition to Mandatory DHCP.
+This param is only valid on firmware versions >= MX 17.0 where the associated LAN has Mandatory DHCP Enabled

 ##### Example: